Title insurance: What every new homeowner needs to know

 For a low one-time premium, you can ensure that you have the protection you need for as long as you own your home.
 The actual cost of a homeowner policy is based on your property value and varies by province.
 Your lawyer or notary can provide you with a quote within minutes.

 A typical title insurance policy covers common issues (known and unknown) that may have happened both before and after you’ve purchased your home.
 This is sometimes referred to as pre- and post-policy because the day you take ownership of your home is generally also the effective date of the policy.

 The main areas of coverage in the homeowner policy are:

 - Fraud: a person fraudulently transfers your property without your knowledge or consent.

 - Forgery: someone forges your signature on a registered document, which enables them to sell or mortgage your property.

 - Encroachments: if a structure built by a previous owner sits outside the property’s boundaries or if a neighbour builds a structure that is partially on your property after you purchase your policy.

 - Lack of building permits: if a previous owner completed work on your property without the required building permits, such as an addition or improvement, you could be forced by your municipality to remove or remedy the structure.

 - Duty to defend: if you have to protect and restore your title as a result of a covered title risk, FCT will pay for the legal fees and costs associated with it.

-Don’t put yourself at risk.
+Don’t leave yourself at risk.
 Ask your lawyer or notary about title insurance from FCT today!